Work on foundation of Angara pad in Vostochny

-The TASS report coincided with a statement on Twitter by Roskosmos Head Dmitry Rogozin, saying "echelons are heading to Vostochny," though, ironically, the picture accompanying the cryptic declaration showed platforms with road equipment at a dilapidated railway terminal.
+The TASS report coincided with a statement on Twitter by Roskosmos Head Dmitry Rogozin, saying "echelons are heading to Vostochny."

-Around the same time, Roskosmos and PSO Kazan reportedly confirmed to the Russian media that the contract for the Angara pad had still been in place.
-(866) Independent observers were puzzled by a sudden about-face and wondered whether Roskosmos had such a toxic reputation in the construction business that it had failed to attract any other contender for the job and, as a result, the State Corporation had no choice but to keep the original contractor on the hook.
+Around the same time, Roskosmos and PSO Kazan reportedly confirmed to the Russian media that the contract for the Angara pad was still in place.
+(866) Independent observers were puzzled by the sudden about-face and wondered whether Roskosmos had such a toxic reputation in the construction business that it had failed to attract any other contender for the job and, as a result, the State Corporation had no choice but to keep the original contractor on the hook.

 A satellite image of Vostochny taken by a Resurs-P satellite on Dec.
 27, 2018.
 Click to enlarge.
 Credit: Roskosmos

 A satellite image of Vostochny on Jan.
 18, 2019.
 Click to enlarge.
 Credit: Roskosmos